yusuzech/r-web-scraping-cheat-sheet/README.md

 3. [Tutorial by Hadley Wickham](http://blog.rstudio.com/2014/11/24/rvest-easy-web-scraping-with-r/)  : web-scraping tutorial using rvest
 4. [w3schools CSS selectors reference](https://www.w3schools.com/CSSref/css_selectors.asp) : if you forget CSS syntax, just check it here
 5. [CSS Diner](https://flukeout.github.io/) : the easiest way to learn and understand CSS by playing games.
+   1. [Chrome CSS selector plugin](https://selectorgadget.com/): the best tool to use for choosing CSS selector.

 **Funtions and classes in rvest/httr:**

+Sometimes you may get confused about all the functions and classes you will have.
+You can review this file at the moment.
 ![](resources/functions_and_classes.png)